Know also that wisdom is like honey for you: If you find it, there is a future hope for you, and your hope will not be

-Believe it or not, I totally get you guys.
+Believe it or not, I totally get you.

-You want a world where people are respected and cared for.
+Progressives want a world where people are respected and cared for.
 Progressives want a world where people are treated equally irrespective of where they come from, their gender, or the color of their skin.
 Progressives want a world where basic human needs are met.
 Progressives do not want the planet ruined for future generations by myopic idiots who care nothing about the future.
 Progressives want an educational system that works for everyone, even for those who happen to be less fortunate or less clever.

 You want good things and I get it.
 In some ways I think I actually have a clearer understanding of what you want than you do.
 What you really want is a Christian world.
 The only real difference between you and me is that you want all the benefits of having a flawlessly Christian world without the Christianity.

 See, here’s the thing.

 The only reason the ideas you love even exist is because of the religion you tend to disparage and dismiss.
 Prior to the first century there was no real belief in the idea of equality.
 Period.
 Until the Christian religion came along, wealth, power, and the ability to dominant others were the only values that mattered.
 Ideals contemporary people hold dear such as compassion, forgiveness, tolerance and concern for the less fortunate were thought to be silly, weak, impractical and frankly a little absurd.
 Human beings tended to be born into a situation in life and they remained there until they died.
 Lucky people were born into influential families.
 Everyone believed that rich people were intrinsically superior to the poor.
 It was widely believed that slaves were born slaves because they were bad people and kings were born kings because the gods loved them more than the lowly chumps they ruled over.
 Because the powerful were thought to be fundamentally better than the weak they were able to do what they wanted to who they wanted to do it to without fear of legal recourse or social stigma.